 Orianna began her business journey at the age of 15yrs when she founded Naturally Goat.
 Back in 2015, at just 15 years old – and upon fulfilling her longing desire to make soap she found a recipe, got her mother to buy the tools and ingredients and away she went!!

-After reasonable success she attempted to do it again – producing out soap that had been the first soap ever to relieve her mothers dry hands.
+After reasonable success she attempted to do it again – producing out soap that had been the first soap ever to relieve her mothers dry hands and suffering dermatitis.

-Orianna then spent 2 years perfecting the recipe until it was just perfect.
-After loads of trial and error and batch after batch) and now it is copy-write as her own recipe.
+Orianna then spent 2 years perfecting the recipe until it was just perfect (after lots of trial and error and batch after batch) and now it is copy-write as her own recipe.
 From there she branched out to laundry powder, hair shampoo and moisturises.
 Building up her business step by step.
 In 2019 Orianna took a leap and rebranded her business, taking it a pet further professionally.